Timshel/vaultwarden/SSO.md

 If you want to roll the used key, first add a new one but do not immediately start signing with it.
 Wait for the delay you configured in `SSO_CLIENT_CACHE_EXPIRATION` then you can start signing with it.

-As mentionned in the Google example setting too high of a value has dimishing return even if you do not plan to roll the keys.
+As mentioned in the Google example setting too high of a value has diminishing return even if you do not plan to roll the keys.

 ## Keycloak

 Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `VaultWarden` front-end expiration detection which is also set at `5min`.
 \
 At the realm level

 - `Realm settings / Tokens / Access Token Lifespan` to at least `10min` (`accessTokenLifespan` setting when using `kcadm.sh`).
 - `Realm settings / Sessions / SSO Session Idle/Max` for the Refresh token lifetime